Is there an age limit?

 We would like to add people to our pack but we have already entered.
 How do we do this?

 A ‘Pack Code’ was emailed to the pack creators on entry.
 Type this in when entering and you will be added to the pack ensuring the same start time.
-Please note: if they enter at a later date, they may have to pay more than you as the entry fees go up as we get nearer to selling out the event.
+Please note: if they enter at a later date, they may have to pay more than you as the entry fees go up as we get nearer to selling out.

 I entered as a single runner but would now like to run with a friend who has also entered/run with a pack that has already entered.
 How can I do this?

 Please email and let us know the date you are running, your pack code and the pack code of who you would like to join, or alternatively, the name of the person that you would like to run with.
 We will then link you on our system.
 Please note: if you would like to run with another individual, let us have a pack name for you - it’s the easiest way to link you on our system!

 Fitness and Kit Advice